 What to wear in Thailand:

-If you are going to go to the north, keep in mind it can be cold in the mountains, so bring a pair of jeans and a lightweight jacket as well as a sweater.
+If you are going to go to Northern Thailand, keep in mind it can be cold in the mountains, so make sure you’re packing a pair of jeans and a lightweight jacket as well as a sweater.

 - Going out shoes;

 Other – Thailand Packing List

 - Chargers and a plug adapter;

 - Power bank;